shellqiqi/nju-network-labs/content/ch00/prerequisites.md

 ## Switchyard

 Switchyard is a framework for creating, testing, and experimenting with software implementations of networked systems such as Ethernet switches, IP routers, firewalls and middleboxes, and end-host protocol stacks.
-It is the framework targeting on teaching and used in Wiscosin University.
+It is the framework targeting on teaching and used in University of Wisconsin.

 So we have this framework to do some network testing without multiple devices and a bunch of wires.
 [Switchyard documentation](https://jsommers.github.io/switchyard/index.html) is available here.
 And this is the document you read most often.
 In this lab we will combine Mininet, Wireshark and Swithyard together, as we said before.